RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Science/Phenomena/Gods.md

 title: Gods
 enableToc: true
 tags:
-  - topic:science/phenomenon
+  - topic/science/phenomenon
-  - subject:god
+  - subject/god
-  - status:complete
+  - status/complete
-  - future:update
+  - future/update
-  - needs:graphics
+  - needs/graphics
 ---

 Gods are a product of [[Encyclopedia Mysenvaria/Science/Phenomena/Natural Personification|natural personification]], like [[Encyclopedia Mysenvaria/Science/Phenomena/Limn|limn]] and [[Encyclopedia Mysenvaria/Science/Phenomena/Stars|stars]].
 The [[Encyclopedia Mysenvaria/Science/Models/Universal Strata Model|Universal Strata Model]] suggests that Gods result from the Unreal's inability to manage the Real.
 As Real interacts with Unreal to make Reality, situations arise where the Unreal must improvise laws to govern all the Real.
 This improvisation creates a God's core, a result of the warped laws impacting space.
 God's bodies are made up of the [[Encyclopedia Mysenvaria/Science/Models/Entity (science)|entities]] which their core's physically attract.
 These entities are related to the God's domain.

-Gods are subject to unique rules imposed on them by the altered and improvised form of Unreal that governs them.
+Gods are subject. to unique rules imposed on them by the altered and improvised form of Unreal that governs them.
 Despite this, Gods interact and exist in Reality like normal entities.
 # Creation
 Gods come into existence by two means: natural personification or [[Encyclopedia Mysenvaria/Science/Models/Natural Subdivision|natural subdivision]].
 Only two Gods are known to have come from personification, those being the [[Encyclopedia Mysenvaria/History/Biographies/Gods/Gods of What Is and Is Not|Gods of What Is and Is Not]].
 All other Gods are known to have been created through subdivision.